 The BScTourism Management degree at Aberystwyth combines the in-depth study of the UK and international tourism industry with the development of core business skills to equip you for the dynamic world of tourism.
 As a popular tourist destination itself, Aberystwyth offers an invaluable opportunity to study seaside and rural tourism at first-hand and within the wider national and international context.

 Why study Tourism Management at Aberystwyth?

-The School of Management and Business has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
+The Aberystwyth Business School has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
 Our lecturers are actively engaged in academic and policy-oriented research and consulting.
 Many have a business, as well as an academic, background allowing us to inform you of the latest developments in your subject and pass on a practical awareness of the contemporary business environment.
 Our programmes are supported by visiting speakers who also bring their professional experience to the classroom.

 As well as being active researchers, our lecturers have a professional background, so that by applying their real-world knowledge to theoretical concepts, your learning experience is firmly located in the context of proper professional practice.
 We also believe strongly in a teaching model which requires active student involvement rather than passive information-gathering, ensuring that you can meet the demands of potential employers on graduation.

 A three-day tour to a UK destination in your first year, and a week-long tour to an overseas tourism destination in your second year will enable you to see domestic and international tourism in practice, and contrast conventional mass forms of tourism with alternative and sustainable forms.

 Students at the Aberystwyth Business School are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.